Sailing In Rough Seas Case Study Help

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Introduction of appealing schemes for old individuals and females.
+• Introduction of attractive schemes for old people and women.

-• Intro of complimentary card of membership to provide bundle of special offer to its faithful clients.
+• Intro of complimentary card of subscription to offer bundle of special deal to its loyal clients.

-Structure of local center for training especially to train regional personnel.
+Building of local center for training especially to train regional staff.